project-codeflare/ibm-vpc-ray-connector/README.md

 # ibm-vpc-ray-connector enables Ray cluster to be deployed over IBM VPC infrastructure

+## Setup
-> Use of python virtual environment, e.g. [virtualenv](https://virtualenv.pypa.io/en/latest) is greatly encouraged, to avoid installing Python packages globally which could break system tools or other projects
+> Use of python virtual environment, e.g. [virtualenv](https://virtualenv.pypa.io/en/latest), is greatly encouraged to avoid installing Python packages globally, which could break system tools or other projects

 1. Install ibm-vpc-ray-connector on your machine